Cultural Connections Board 2021-2022

-Gretta is Acquisitions Manager at the Computer History Museum based in Mountain View.
-She tracks all new artifact and archival donations from initial contact with the donor through archival packing once the material is acquired.
-Gretta developed her skills working for the Hayward Area Historical Society in Hayward, California and the Maryhill Museum in Washington State.
+Gretta is Acquisitions Registrar at the Computer History Museum based in Mountain View.
+She tracks all new artifacts and archival donations from initial contact with the donor through archival packing once the material is acquired.
+Gretta developed her skills working for the Hayward Area Historical Society in Hayward, California, and the Maryhill Museum in Washington State.

-Gretta achieved her BA from University of Hawai’i, where she studied Anthropology and English Literature with a minor in Theater.
-She went on to receive her MA from University of Leicester, Museum Studies Department.
+Gretta achieved her BA from the University of Hawai’i, where she studied Anthropology and English Literature with a minor in Theater.
+She went on to receive her MA from the University of Leicester, Museum Studies Department.
 In her spare time, Gretta is involved with the Bay Area theater community, regularly performing in and watching theater.